NFL Investigating Laser Pointed at Tom Brady During Patriots' Win vs. Chiefs

 NFL Investigating Laser Pointed at Tom Brady During Patriots' Win vs. ChiefsJanuary 22, 2019

-NFL vice president of communications Brian McCarthy revealed the league is "looking into the report of the laser beam" being directed at New England Patriots quarterback Tom Brady during Sunday's AFC Championship Game against the Kansas City Chiefs at Arrowhead Stadium, according to the Boston Herald's Joe Dwinell.
+NFL vice president of communications Brian McCarthy says the league is "looking into the report of the laser beam" being directed at New England Patriots quarterback Tom Brady during Sunday's AFC Championship Game against the Kansas City Chiefs at Arrowhead Stadium, according to the Boston Herald's Joe Dwinell.

 Per KMBC's William Joy, a green light appeared on Brady's upper body on multiple occasions during the game: